 Prerequisite: Chemistry 102.
 This course is for science and science-related majors.
-It introduces organic chemistry.
-The fundamental types of organic compounds are presented.
-Their nomenclature, classification, reactions, and applications are included.
-The reactions of aliphatic and aromatic compounds are discussed in terms of modern electronic theory.
-Emphasis is on reaction mechanisms, stereo chemistry, transition state theory, and organic synthesis.
+It introduces the fundamental classes of organic (carbon) compounds and studies aliphatic and aromatic hydrocarbons in detail.
+It includes occurrence, structure, stero-chemistry, nomenclature, and reactions and mechanisms of synthesis.
+Lab includes: synthesis, purification by distillation, recrystallization, extraction and chromatography, and identification by spectroscopic, physical and chemical methods.
 Laboratory fee.
-(3 Lec., 4 Lab.) ·
+(3 Lec., 4 Lab.)